X-WMS/xwms-package/README.md

 ```

 Step 4: Add XWMS API routes
-Add the following routes to routes/web.php or routes/api.php:
+Add the following routes to `routes/web.php` or any other route file:

 ```bash
 use Illuminate\Support\Facades\Route;